sarahwag/acolytes/content/to-know-thyself/pitching-tenets.md

 > The set of beliefs, stances, and acceptable actions laid down by the authorities within the social justice movement that we hold as incontrovertibly true

-**Thing to keep in mind**: incontrovertibly true means we can't question the dogma, or its tenets, or risk being outcast, canceled, "them"-ed -- and losing whatever semblance of community we had.
+**Thing to keep in mind**: incontrovertibly true means we can't question the dogma, or its tenets, and if we do we risk being outcast, canceled, "them"-ed -- losing whatever semblance of community we had.